luyadev/luya.io/docs/guide/app/queue.md

 ## Retry & Errors

 The Queue is by default conigured to allow 5 retrys of an error job each 5 minutes.
-So assuming the exectued job fails (throws a `luya\Exception` for instance) the queue waits 5 minutes until a next try is executed.
+So assuming the exectued job fails (throws a <class name="luya\Exception" /> for instance) the queue waits 5 minutes until a next try is executed.
 This will be repeated until 5 trys are processed, then the job will be removed from the queue with status failed.

 An exception is therefore the expected error format to ensure the job will retry again.
 If the exception is part of your application ensure to surround the job logic with a try catch block.